 The different definition also makes it much easier to used measured values, as you just look at the transmitted intensity with and without analyzer.

-#5 Updated by herck almost 3 years ago
+#5 Updated by herck over 3 years ago

 The type of analyzed neutrons (+ or - with respect to the given vector) changes according to the sign of P.